Publications & Media

 Coffs Coast Advocate | 9th May 2014

 COFFS Harbour's IT hub for local entrepreneurs and home workers, The Six Degrees Co-Lab has finally found a semi-permanent home.

-Enterprise Coffs manager Jennifer Oloman said die to a high demand for the service Six Degrees' Co-working has secured a home for the next three months on the corner of Park Ave and Gordon Streets.
+Enterprise Coffs manager Jennifer Oloman said due to a high demand for the service, Six Degrees' Co-working has secured a home for the next three months on the corner of Park Ave and Gordon Street.

-"There will be a range of affordable membership options for those who wish benefit from using the space, which will be open Tuesdays Wednesday and Thursdays from May 20 2014.
+"There will be a range of affordable membership options for those who wish to benefit from using the space, which will be open Tuesdays, Wednesdays and Thursdays from 20th of May 2014.

 "But before that, we're also having another pop-up on May 13."

-The first pop-up of 2014 saw a variety of people from people who work in the creative industries, web-designers, coders and accountants come along to benefit from the networking, collaboration and inspiration on offer.
+The first pop-up of 2014 saw a variety of people who work in the creative industries, web-designers, coders and accountants come along to benefit from the networking, collaboration and inspiration on offer.

 A full morning of work rolled into an energy-filled and passion-packed lunchtime session where three local entrepreneurs pitched their passion to a local expert panel which provided feedback, ideas, asked probing questions and offered creative solutions to the challenges being faced by these local businesses.

 Art pops up in this exciting Sawtell exhibition